Skip to content

 The parameters paramEffi used in the call to the function or procedure are called actual parameters.
 When the execution of the function functionName begins, the formal parameters receive the values of the corresponding actual parameters.
 The keywords byRef and byVal determine the mode of transmission for these values.

-When a formal parameter specifies this passing mode, the formal parameter and the actual parameter are two different variables.
+When a formal parameter specifies this mode of passing, the formal parameter and the actual parameter are two different variables.
 The value of the actual parameter is copied into the formal parameter before the function or procedure is executed.
 If the function or procedure modifies the value of the formal parameter during execution, this does not affect the value of the corresponding actual parameter.
-This passing mode is well-suited for the input parameters of a function or procedure.
+This passing method is well-suited for the input parameters of a function or procedure.

 Pass-by-reference mode (byRef)